-Pchum Ben – Ancestor’s Day: depends on the moon cycle
+Pchum Ben (Ancestor’s Day): Depends on the moon cycle

-Pchum Ben is a Cambodian Buddhist holiday when people remember and honour the souls of their ancestors as well as deceased family members and friends.
+Pchum Ben is a Cambodian Buddhist holiday when people remember and honor the souls of their ancestors as well as deceased family members and friends.
 Household members present colourful food offerings at Buddhist temples and pagodas, or simply cast them in the fields for the deceased.
 Many locals travel back to their home cities in order to celebrate with their families.

-Travellers are welcome to visit the pagodas to observe the Pchum Ben ceremonies, as long as they follow temple etiquette.
+Travelers are welcome to visit the pagodas to observe the Pchum Ben ceremonies, as long as they follow temple etiquette.
 Remember to dress respectfully (with shoulders and legs covered), take your shoes off before entering the temple, and refrain from touching the monks.

 Bon Om Touk marks the ascent of the Harvest Moon as well as the reversal of the Tonle Sap River’s current.
 The highlight of the event is the boat races that are held over the three days, which commemorates the naval forces established by the king to protect the empire in Angkorian times.

-When night falls, fireworks light up the sky and a lighted flotilla of boats sail along the water for good luck.
+When night falls, fireworks light up the sky, and a lighted flotilla of boats sail along the water for good luck.
 People from all walks of life gather on the banks of rivers in Phnom Penh and Siem Reap for several days and nights to enjoy the festivities.

 Angkor Wat International Half Marathon: December

 The Angkor Wat International Half Marathon has been held at the Angkor Wat ruins every year 1996.
-Near the end of the year, runners (including landmine victims) from all over the world come together at Angkor Wat to protest the inhumane use of antipersonnel mines through the participation in the race.
+Near the end of the year, runners (including landmine victims) from all over the world come together at Angkor Wat to protest the inhumane use of antipersonnel mines through participation in the race.
 The entry fees and additional financial aids help support landmine victims by funding the provision of prosthetic limbs, social reintegration programs, and other relevant programs.